WSJ Wine Club Review from a paying customer. WSJ Wine Club Review includes facts, pros and cons, buying process and pictures of what’s in the box.

 Inside the box, everything was as expected.

-The box contained the wine, a corkscrew set, a welcome brochure, a catalog, tasting notes for each wine and a 3 ring binder for the notes.
+The box contained the wine, a welcome brochure, a catalog, and tasting notes for each wine.
 Pictures are worth a thousand words, so let’s start with the box:

 So, in summary… On time, no suprises, good quality and a great deal.
-The corkscrew set plus the tasting notes with 3 ring binder is a great bonus.
-Those corkscrew sets alone are a $50 value!
-(I’ve been using the corkscrew for awhile now and it works very well.
-The corks come out fast and smoothly.)
+The tasting notes is a great bonus.

 Update After First Shipment: I’ve tried several of the wines and have liked them all.
 I’ve especially liked the El Bombero 2011 and the 2010 Pillastro.